tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 them, but fall back to V20 modern AM Wits+Occult if there are no specific rolls mentioned.
 The minion limit is the pool used from the system block, or
 Wits+Occult if there are no rolls in the system block.

+**<u>Path of Conjuring:</u>** <u>You may only conjure single objects or machines with levels 1 & 3.
+These objects cannot contain liquids, pastes, or anything other than normal, uncompressed atmospheric gasses.
+The objects you conjure always take on the ambient air temperature that you are currently being exposed to.
+If you conjure something that is explosive, hypergolic, spontaneously combustible or the like, you are limited in your damage capacity.
+You may do a number of Bashing damage (concussion explosions) up to 1.5 times your total dice in Intelligence+(Appropriate Ability to Create Item Here).
+You may do a number of Lethal Damage equal to your total dice in Intelligence+(Appropriate Ability to Create Item Here).
+You may do a number of Aggravated Damage equal to 1/2 of your total dice in Intelligence+(Appropriate Ability to Create Item Here) while rounding all decimals down, maximum of 5 Aggravated Wounds.
+Some of these damage types will be ongoing, like phosphorus for example.
+Use your common sense.
+Conjuring weapons requires the specific Knowledge: Engineering, Crafts, and/or Science to manifest and particularly complicated items like computers, scientific instruments, medical equipment, etc, will definitely require more than one of these skills.
+Talk to Staff if in doubt and YMMV.
+Conjuring Weapons of Mass Destruction results in your Retirement to the Status of a Venue NPC with Plot Armor controlled solely by the Narrators.</u>

 #### **24b Incepting Novel Rituals/Adapting Rituals From Other Traditions:** As
 stated in the Character Creation section, you must have 5 Dots in a Blood Sorcery Path and have one Ritual at each level to interact with these